nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

     Minor allele: is the least common allele in the population

     Risk allele: in the context of a disease, is the allele associated with the disease.
     For most Mendelian diseases, and a few (multi-gene) complex diseases, the risk allele is the minor allele.
-However, in some case, the risk allele can be the major allele.
+However, in some cases, the risk allele can be the major allele.

     For the purposes of this tutorial, we will set the minor allele at each SNP locus to be the risk (or reference) allele.
 This makes visualization and interpretation of results easier.

 In order to specify the minor allele as the reference allele for PLINK (A1), you must create a list of these alleles.
-We're calling the list "ref_alleles".
+We're calling the list "minor_alleles".
 To do so, run:

 ```
-cat pruned_coatColor_maf_geno.vcf | awk 'BEGIN{FS="\t";OFS="\t";}/#/{next;}{{if($3==".")$3=$1":"$2;}print $3,$5;}'  > ref_alleles
+cat pruned_coatColor_maf_geno.vcf | awk 'BEGIN{FS="\t";OFS="\t";}/#/{next;}{{if($3==".")$3=$1":"$2;}print $3,$5;}'  > minor_alleles
 ```

-where the file "ref_alleles" contains a list of SNP IDs and the allele to be set as reference.
+A detailed explanation of [`awk`](https://www.grymoire.com/Unix/Awk.html) is beyond the scope of this tutorial.
+However, the gist of this code is that it grabs the vcf file, extracts the third (SNP position info) and fifth (minor allele info) columns, and outputs them into a file called minor_alleles.

+!!!
+Note
+    In the vcf file, the REF column contains major alleles and the ALT column contains minor alleles.
+For this tutorial, we are grabbing the ALT column from the vcf file and using it to set the minor alleles as the reference alleles in PLINK.

 ## Quality Control